Shabakism: History

-Shabaks had holy shrines which closely resembled Yazidi holy shrines, which had a conical dome and twelve slits, representing the twelve imams.
+Shabaks has holy shrines which closely resembled Yazidi holy shrines, which had a conical dome and twelve slits, representing the twelve imams.
 Shabaks often attended Yazidi religious ceremonies and holy shrines.
 The shrine called Hasan Fardosh, located near the village of Darawish, between Mosul and Bashiqa, was venerated by both Yazidis and Shabaks.
 Once a year, on a Friday known as Tawwafa Friday, Yazidis and Shabaks gathered at the shrine, with men and women both participating.
 They spent the day at the shrine where they both danced.
 Dancing was a common religious practice in Shabakism.
 Historically, the Shabaks enjoyed positive relations with the Yazidis.
 Despite the affinity of Shabaks with Hussein ibn Ali and the affinity of Yazidis with the Umayyad dynasty, as well as the Yazidi veneration of Yazid ibn Muawiyah, who was cursed by Shabaks, the religious differences caused no tensions between Shabaks and Yazidis.
 Historically, Yazidis had better relations with Shabaks than with Yarsanis.
 There were many instances of Yazidis being joined by Shabaks, Christians, and Muslim Kurds during Yazidi New Year celebrations.
 In the 1890s, Ottoman authorities humiliated Shabaks and Yazidis, often inviting them to Mosul to pressure them to convert to Islam.

-In Shabakism, men grew long beards and mustaches, similar to Yarsanism and Alevism.
+In Shabakism, men grow long beards and mustaches, similar to Yarsanism and Alevism.
 Shabaks held marriage as sacred and the process of divorce was made extremely difficult.
 In Shabakism, wine was permissible.
 Shabak men and women both drank wine and claimed that the Quran did not explicitly forbid wine as it forbade pork.
 The Shabaks considered wine as one of the niceties of life, and they drank wine in their personal life and also drank it in large amounts during their religious rituals and ceremonies.
 They even used it to treat sicknesses.
 Shabaks were firmly associated with the consumption of wine or arak, and there was a saying that "He who does not drink arak has no faith or religion."
 Sometimes, Shabaks even gave wine to their sick horses.

 The holy book of Shabakism was the Buyruk, also known as "Kitab al-Manaqib", written in Turkmen.
 "Buyruk" meant "commandments" in Turkmen.
 The Shabaks referred to it as "Burkh".
 Buyruks was also present among the Qizilbash, Ibrahimiyya Turkmen, Yarsani Kurds, and Alevism, both the Kurdish and Turkish variants.
 However, all groups were secretive about the Buyruk and were reluctant to share its contents.
 Despite the Turkish language being used in some religious texts and rituals, the ordinary Shabaks had no understanding of Turkish, with only some of their religious elders being able to speak it.